 Barrie is also a filmmaker, editor, camera operator, scriptwriter, animator and storyboard artist, with experience of many areas of the film and television industry.

 If you wish to contact me please use the email address or form on the Contact page.
 You can also contact me through the Facebook, Twitter and Linkedin pages of The Sea Book (click the icons at the bottom of the page).

-The Sea Book is my attempt to create a playful, immediate and throwaway story that is true to who I am and where I'm from.
+The Sea Book, my first webcomic, was my attempt to create a playful, immediate and throwaway story that is true to who I am and where I'm from.
 It's an extended creative endeavour, and a self sufficient experiment.
-I can write, draw, master and distribute the whole thing without the need to collaborate, either for assistance, equipment, permission or editorial input.
+I could write, draw, master and distribute the whole thing without the need to collaborate, either for assistance, equipment, permission or editorial input.
 It is a purely digital experiment, moving from first outline to distributed panels without the need to ever touch paper.
 With the modest technology I now have at my disposal, and with minimal setup costs behind me (domain names, apps, website themes, etc) the comic now costs me nothing to produce, except for my time, energy and attention.
-It is a digital hermit's graphic novel.

 I initially created a four panel page in Photoshop, 1920 by 3600 pixels, a simple white page with four transparent windows, then exported this as a png to import into a Procreate canvas of the same size (could have worked bigger for more detail, but I'm happy with the memory/detail balance).
 Once in Procreate I 'distress' the edges of the borders with an eraser set to the 'Nikko Rull' brush (a particular favourite).